 (b) include the financial result for the budget year;

-(c) include an explanation of the factors and considerations that contributed to any material differences between the financial result and the financial projections; and
+(ba) include an explanation of the factors and considerations that contributed to any material differences between the financial result and the financial projections;

-(d) include an explanation of the factors and considerations that contributed to any material differences between the financial result and the Government’s medium-term targets applying at the beginning of the budget year.
+(bb) include an explanation of the factors and considerations that contributed to any material differences between the financial result and the Government’s medium-term targets applying at the beginning of the budget year; and

+(c) include any other matter described in the regulations.

+(4) An Annual Report on State Finances is to be certified in the manner prescribed by the regulations.

+[Section 14A inserted by No. 5 of 2005 s.
+32(1); amended by No. 5 of 2005 s.
+32(2).]

+14B.
+Auditor General’s opinion

+(1) The Treasurer is to submit the Annual Report on State Finances to the Auditor General.

+(2) The Auditor General is to —

+(a) prepare and sign an opinion on the audit of the Annual Report on State Finances and is to state whether in the opinion of the Auditor General the report —

+(i) has been prepared in accordance with external reporting standards; and

+(ii) has been properly drawn up so as to present fairly the operating results and cashflows of the Government for the budget year and the financial position at the end of the budget year;

+and

+(b) transmit the opinion to the Treasurer.

+(3) Part III Division 2 of the Financial Administration and Audit Act 1985 applies to and in respect of an audit carried out for the purposes of this section as if the audit were performed under that Act.

+[Section 14B inserted by No. 5 of 2005 s.
+33.]

 15. Pre-election Financial Projections Statements

 (1) The Treasurer is to release a Pre-election Financial Projections Statement within 10 days after the Legislative Assembly is dissolved or expires.